 EB-5 Visa Processing Time

-The following is a general overview of the EB-5 investor application process and our procedures for review of a potential investor’s eligibility for the Program:
+The following is a general overview of the EB-5 green card process and our procedures for review of a potential investor’s eligibility for the Program:

 eb5 green card process flow chart